fhellwig/simonize/README.md

 ## About the Name

 Originally, I wanted to call it "copyprops" but that name was too similar to an existing package.
-The name "simonize" reminded me of the automotive cleaning process and, since objects are effectivly cleaned and polished, the name seemed appropriate!
+The name "simonize" reminded me of the automotive cleaning process and, since objects are effectively cleaned and polished, the name seemed appropriate!

 ## License